makrai/notes/liu1908-summarization.md

 * mismatch between the encoder and the decoder,
   * since the former is pretrained while the latter must be trained from scratch
   * can make fine-tuning unstable;
-    for example, the encoder might overfit the data while the decoder underfits, or vice versa.
-To circumvent this,
+    e.g. the encoder might overfit the data while the decoder underfits, or vice
 * we design a new fine-tuning schedule which separates the optimizers of the encoder and the decoder
   * the pretrained encoder should be fine-tuned with a smaller learning rate and